anamiikajha/slickly-tings/README.md

 # slickly-tings

-- slickly-tings is Swiper slider carousel
+- slickly-tings is Swiper slider carousel.
--
+- Image Slider in React.
--
+- Made carousel or slider using Swiper JS.

 # React + Vite